Skip to content

 Auto-Refresh

-The Virtual Machines tab refreshes automatically every 10 seconds.
-Use the ↺ Refresh button in the header to refresh immediately.
+The dashboard refreshes automatically in the background.
+Use the β†Ί Refresh button in the header to refresh immediately.

 The Templates tab shows all your saved VM templates as cards.